-The Compensation Committee, which held four regular meetings during 2010, establishes and administers the Company's executive compensation program and reviews and advises the Board of Directors with respect to major organizational changes, leadership development and leadership succession, excepting succession of the Chief Executive Officer, which is overseen by the Governance and Nominating Committee.
+The Compensation Committee, which held five regular meetings and four special meetings during 2012, establishes and administers the Company's executive compensation program and reviews and advises the Board with respect to major organizational changes, leadership development and leadership succession, excepting succession of the Chief Executive Officer, which is overseen by the Governance and Nominating Committee.
 The Compensation Committee establishes and regularly reviews the compensation levels of executive officers and other key managers, and also reviews incentive awards.
 The members of the committee are Messrs.
-Anderson, Bulls, Krusi, and Myers, none of whom is or has been an executive officer or employee of the Company at any time.
+Anderson, Bulls, Krusi, Myers, and Tang, none of whom is or has been an executive officer or employee of the Company at any time.
 The committee has the authority to hire a professional consultant to review and analyze the Company's compensation programs.
-Since 2007, the committee has retained Towers Watson & Co. to provide comparison data related to the Company's compensation programs; further, as discussed below in the section titled "Compensation Discussion and Analysis" the Compensation Committee also consults with executive management in developing compensation plans for the Company.
-The Board of Directors has determined that the Compensation Committee consists entirely of directors who meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines and the rules and regulations under the Exchange Act.
+In 2012, the Committee retained Pearl Meyer & Partners to advise the Committee during its review of the Company's long-term incentive compensation.
+The Committee's work with Pearl Meyer & Partners is described in greater detail below in the subsection titled "Independent Compensation Consultant."
+Further, as discussed below in the section titled "Compensation Discussion and Analysis" the Compensation Committee consults with executive management in developing compensation plans for the Company.
+The Board has determined that the Compensation Committee consists entirely of directors who meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines, and the rules and regulations under the Exchange Act.

-Governance and Nominating Committee.
+Governance and Nominating Committee

-The Governance and Nominating Committee, which held three regular meetings during 2010, evaluates the structure and membership of the Board of Directors, evaluates candidates for nomination to the Board of Directors as appropriate with an emphasis on diversity of viewpoint and professional experience, reviews the compensation structure for the non-employee directors and the frequency and content of meetings, establishes and reviews the Company's succession plan for its Chief Executive Officer, and makes recommendations to the Board of Directors on all such matters.
+The Governance and Nominating Committee, which held three regular meetings and three special meetings during 2012, evaluates the structure and membership of the Board, evaluates candidates for nomination to the Board as appropriate with an emphasis on diversity of viewpoint and professional experience, reviews the compensation structure for the non-employee directors and the frequency and content of meetings, establishes and reviews the Company's succession plan for its Chief Executive Officer, and makes recommendations to the Board on all such matters.
 Although the committee does not have a formal diversity policy, the committee works to maintain a Board that is diverse in viewpoint and professional experience.
-The committee periodically examines the composition of the Board of Directors to ensure that the Board, taken as a whole, has the necessary skills and experience to steer the Company toward its stated objectives.
-Directors are nominated or elected by the Board, and stockholders may nominate directors as described further in "Corporate Governance-Director Nomination by Stockholders."
-The committee identifies Board candidates through a variety of formal and informal channels.
-The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications, although it has no current engagement with any such firm.
+The committee periodically examines the composition of the Board to ensure that the Board, taken as a whole, has the necessary skills and experience to steer the Company toward its stated objectives.
+Directors are nominated or elected by the Board candidates through a variety of formal and informal channels.
+The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications; although it has no current engagement with any such firm, the committee worked with a third-party search firm in 2012 to identify potential directors.
+The third-party search firm retained by the Committee recommended Ms. Skidmore and Mr. Tang as new directors based on criteria established by the Committee.
 The members of the committee are Messrs.
-Schultz, Anderson, Bulls, and Wagner, each of whom the Board has determined to meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines and the rules and regulations under the Exchange Act.
+Schultz, Anderson, Bulls, and Wagner and Ms. Skidmore, each of whom the Board has determined to meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines, and the rules and regulations under the Exchange Act.

-Finance Committee.
+Finance Committee

-The Finance Committee, which did not hold a meeting in 2010, is authorized by the Board of Directors to consult with management and advise the Board on all matters pertaining to the Company's capital structure and certain acquisitions.
+The Finance Committee, which did not hold a meeting in 2012, is authorized by the Board to consult with management and advise the Board on all matters pertaining to the Company's capital structure and certain acquisitions.
 The members of the committee are Messrs.
 Murdy, Giardinelli, Krusi, and Myers.
-Mr. Ross and Ms. Anderson, advisory directors, serve as advisory members of the Finance Committee.
+Messrs.
+Albers and McCoy serve as advisory members of the Finance Committee (described further under "Corporate Governance-Advisory Directors" below).